microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * KQL
   * Microsoft Sentinel

-**Cost Effectiveness**: The partner must be familiar with the scaling and compute options for all the Basic Solution Services listed above, to implement a cost-effective solution for the customer.
+**Cost Effectiveness**: The partner must be familiar with scaling and compute options to implement a cost-effective solution for the customer.

 **Performance**: The partner must articulate their strategy for high performing solution delivery.
 They should leverage at least one of the below: